GeekingwithMauri/TrackingEngine/README.md

 ```

 The above makes the library self contained.
 It also opens the door for testing, by simply replacing the real implementation with a `TrackingLoggable` with a [Spy](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).

+## Current limitations
+- For the time being, this only supports Firebase.
+- `GoogleService-Info` must be included in the main project